Looking for ideas on what to do in Istanbul for free? Then check out these fun and free things to do in Istanbul, Turkey.

 The mosque is always open to tourists except during prayer hours making it one of the free places to visit in Istanbul.
 Although it is free to enter the Blue Mosque, there is always a man standing outside collecting donations if you feel generous.

 The only thing you must do before you enter the Mosque is to cover your head, shoulders, and legs if you are a woman.
-If you don’t have any, the Mosque provides scarfs.
+If you don’t have any, the Mosque provides scarves.

-Hagia Sophia is a former Orthodox Christian cathedral which was made an Ottoman Mosque in the fourteen hundreds and now a museum since 1935.
+Hagia Sophia is a former Orthodox Christian cathedral that was made an Ottoman Mosque in the fourteen hundreds, transformed into a museum in 1935 but was later changed into back to a mosque in 2020.

 Its great architectural beauty is definitely something to admire.
 It is one of the most impressive sights in Istanbul as it was named a UNESCO world heritage site.
 Hagia Sophia is just located 5 minutes away from the Blue Mosque.